sharepointoscar/devopsoscar.github.io/_posts/2019-02-04-deploy-jenkins-to-your-k8s-cluster-using-a-custom-docker-image-that-uses-jenkins-configuration-as-code-jcasc.md

 In my case, I changed the theme to another url in the `jenkins.yaml` and it showed me the new one!

-Simply but very powerful way of configuring Jenkins!~
+Simple but very powerful way of configuring Jenkins!

 # Conclusion